fattyageboy/berthcare/design-documentation/features/visit-documentation/README.md

 # Feature: Mobile Point-of-Care Documentation

 **Priority:** P0 - Core Value Proposition
-**User Story:** As a home care nurse, I want to document patient assessments directly on my mobile device during visits, so that I can eliminate after-hours paperwork and reduce documentation time.
+**User Story:** As a home care caregiver, I want to document patient assessments directly on my mobile device during visits, so that I can eliminate after-hours paperwork and reduce documentation time.

 ---